CARRA PATTERSON HAS RANGE

 “The arts are a great way to help transform the lives of young people by giving them the space to find their voice, build confidence and embrace their unique creativity,” Patterson said.

-Her work in the community is one reason why the Georgia State Alumni Association honored her as one of the most influential graduates under the age of 40.
+Her work in the community is one reason why the Georgia State Alumni Association honored her in 2020 as one of the most influential graduates under the age of 40.

 “I'm grateful to be at a place in my career where I can be intentional about the stories I want to tell,” she said.
 "It's a great time — there is so much content now with streaming platforms, on Broadway and in film.
 The world is craving our stories and finally giving Black creators the space to shine.”

-But, she says, the next gig she takes will be an understudy to her biggest role so far.
+But, she says, every acting gig will always be an understudy to her biggest role.

 “I’m staying pretty busy as a real-life mom,” she said.